- Military Life Cycle

-Whether you are hesitant or ready to move after the death of you loved one, it is helpful to understand the housing options and moving benefits available to survivors — as well as some practical steps to take — that may assist your move when the day comes.
+Whether you are hesitant or ready to move after the death of your loved one, it is helpful to understand the housing options and benefits available to survivors — as well as some practical steps to take — that may assist your move when the day comes.

 Housing and allowances

-If you are living in government housing as an authorized dependent, you are eligible to continue living in government housing for a year from the date of your loved one’s death.
-Should you decide to move out of government housing before the 365th day after your loved one’s death, you will be paid a basic allowance for housing, known as BAH, for the unused 365 days at the current rate of basic allowance for housing for your loved one’s pay grade.
-Access the BAH calculator here.
+If you are living in government housing as an authorized dependent, you are eligible to continue to do so for a year from the date of your loved one’s death.
+Should you decide to move out of government housing before the 365th day after your loved one’s death, you will be paid a Basic Allowance for Housing for the unused days at the current rate of BAH for your loved one’s pay grade.
+Access the BAH calculator.

-If you are not living in government housing at the time of your loved one’s death, you will be provided a lump-sum payment of 365 days BAH at the current rate for your loved one’s pay grade.
+If you are not living in government housing at the time of your loved one’s death, you will be provided a lump-sum payment of 365 days BAH at the rate for your loved one’s pay grade.